-Remembered for shag carpeting and macramé, the decade of disco has much more to offer
+Thought it’s remembered for shag carpeting and macramé, the decade of disco has plenty of fantastic 70s furniture, too.

 After all, there’s so much more to the decade than avocado appliances, wood panelling and macramé everything, among other punchline design trends.
 The ’70s also saw designers develop new forms and vernaculars, break down previous constraints and – almost as a counterpoint to the decade’s love of beige and earth tones – make liberal use of bright, saturated colours and bold contrasts, a trend pushed to its limit by the Memphis Group a decade later.